 Animal Save Movement is urging hospitals to switch to a plant-based menu for the earth, for our health and especially for the animals.
 You can help make this a reality by contacting your local hospital and asking them to transition to a plant-based menu.
-Feel free to adapt the letter or speak about your own experiences to add a personal touch.
+Feel free to adapt our letter template below or include your own experiences to add a personal touch.

 If you get a response to your letter, please forward it to email@example.com